benfoley/react-admin-app-template/README.md

 ## TODO

-When logged int, the user account widget in the top right shows `null` because the account doesn't have a display name.
+- When logged in, the user account widget in the top right shows `null` because the account doesn't have a display name.
 Should fix this.

-The app authenticates to Firestore as an anonymous user.
+- The app authenticates to Firestore as an anonymous user.
 Probably should include tokens or something to prevent anyone getting access using the API keys published here!